mikayla-goodi/cit281-lab7/index.md

-# Lab 8 - Express API + Fetch
+# Lab 7 - GitHub Organizations & Repo Structure

 ## Purpose
-This lab focused on building a simple RESTful API using Express.js.
-The server returned photo data retrieved using `fetch()` and served a frontend to display the results.
+This lab focused on creating and configuring a GitHub Organization.
+It introduced collaborative workflows, team repo structures, and role-based access, preparing us for larger projects using shared repositories.

 ## Technologies Used
-- Node.js
-- Express.js
+- GitHub Organizations
-- Fetch API
+- GitHub Teams
-- HTML, CSS, JS (frontnd)
+- Repository Roles & Permissions

 ## What I Learned
-- How to build an API with Express
-- How to serve static files
+- How to create and configure GitHub organizations
-- How to use `fetch()` with `.then()` and `.catch()` in Node and browser
+- How to manage team-level repo accoess
+- How to set up repositories for structured collaboration